quantumwaffy/anfisa/README.md

 # Anfisa
-Personal assistant
+Personal assistant.
 The site is powered by the Django framework.